rejasupotaro/logic-gate/logic-gate-python/README.md

 Op types used: 2 Const, 2 Identity, 1 Add, 1 MatMul, 1 Placeholder, 1 Sigmoid
 ```

+You can also see what nodes and operators are included.

 ### 4. Benchmark

+[TensorFlow Model Benchmark Tool](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/benchmark/README.md) is a tool to benchmark a computation graph and its individual operators.

 ```
 $ bazel build tensorflow/tools/benchmark/benchmark_model